 Focusing on the Process for Kendo

-Let’s see how this applies to kendo via comments from Alex Bennett sensei, a saying in kendo, related principles from kyudo and comments from a senpai in education.
+Let’s see how this applies to kendo via a number of angles: comments from Alex Bennett sensei, a saying in kendo, related principles from kyudo and comments from a senpai in education.

 Comments by Alex Bennett (7 dan) [Bennett_7Dan]

 Here’s a video interview by Hiro Imafuji sensei of Alex Bennett (7 dan) after he passed the 7th dan shinsa [Bennett_7Dan].
 I found it helpful to hear his approach to shinsa and shiai – from 20:50 to 24:27 mins – with the mindset of doing nothing out of the ordinary.
 Doing what he always did – which was kendo at the level of a 7th dan according to the judges.
 Here’s some excerpts:

 So that means that you have to be doing nice strong kendo:「基本道理」[kihodouri] the way it should be done in a correct kihon (fundamentals) in your everyday training.
 So, that regardless whether you are training or you are in an examination or you are in a shiai, it’s still the same kendo.

 And the reason I probably passed was because I wasn’t thinking: “Oh, 7th dan, I have to do my best kendo to pass.”
 I just went in there and did the kendo that I always do.
 And, the kendo that I always do, according to the people who were marking it, is 7th dan kendo.